darrenmessenger/issuetracker/README.md

 The following technologies have all been used during the coding of this project:

+- [Django](https://www.djangoproject.com/) and [Python](https://www.python.org/download/releases/3.0/).
+The project is built with Django and Python.
 - [Bootstrap](https://getbootstrap.com/) The project is built with the use of bootstrap as it is responsive and enables fast development.
 - [JQuery](https://jquery.com/).
 This was used for the gaming functionality.
 - [FontAwesome](https://fontawesome.com/) I used FontAwesome for the icons shown in the footer for the social links.